grantcarthew/node-scalable-blob-store/README.md

 __Description:__

-This is a convenience method to allow you to pass the blobStore object to a sub module and still have access to the configured properties.
+This is a convenience property to allow you to pass the blobStore object to a sub module and still have access to the configured properties.

 __Example:__